 Praia da Luz - Algarve - Portugal

 Welcome to Praia da Luz Uncovered!
-Guide to holidays in Praia da Luz, Portugal!
+Your guide to Praia da Luz holidays!

 Welcome to Praia da Luz Uncovered!
 Your guide to holidays in Praia da Luz in western Algarve, Portugal.
 For information about Praia da Luz, its beaches, accommodation, restaurants, bars, shops, things to do and in fact, all things Praia da Luz Uncovered!